 Only European projects with the strongest forestry laws on the planet are selected by Tree.ly.
 Quality is guaranteed and vetted through this selection process, after which we work closely with forest owners.
 Together we generate detailed information using precise measurements such as lidar, science-based stock keeping and vegetation types and harvesting data and forest management science.
 Last but not least, any income generated must be reinvested into the forest to further boost the robustness of these valuable assets.

 The commitments forest owners make to Tree.ly also offer our projects a large degree of risk protection.
 The way projects are distributed also inherently spreads the risk: fast-growing and strong Alpine forests buffer more vulnerable forests in other regions of Europe.
 The buffer percentages of a high-risk forest project are adapted and higher than for a very safe project.
 In the recent US forest fires, these buffers literally went up in flames, but in Europe such large forest fires cannot occur due to the shape and size and infrastructure capabilities.

 Standards stipulate that climate protection measures from offset projects must be of an additional nature, meaning they come from projects that would not have been initiated otherwise.
 We engage in two types of projects (Carbon Removal & Carbon Conservation), each of which address this “additionality”.
 With carbon removal projects this is clear, literally adding trees to a forest stock.
 With carbon conservation, even if conditions and wood prices lead to a lowering of stock, forest owners commit to not going below their agreed-upon lower boundary.
-(Find out more here).
+(Find out more in our blogpost).

 Longest time spans